-When a man whose house had been picketed by union members challenged a Wisconsin law that prohibited injunctions to stop peaceful picketing, the Supreme Court upheld the law, noting that freedom of speech was protected by the First Amendment.
-Picketing was widely used by labor unions, as it was in the Wisconsin case of Senn v.
-Tile Layers Protective Union.
+When a man whose house had been picketed by union members challenged a Wisconsin law that prohibited injunctions to stop peaceful picketing, the Supreme Court upheld the law, noting that peaceful picketing was protected by the First Amendment.
 In this illustrative photo of such picketing, kosher butchers picket outside a shop in the heart of a Jewish neighborhood in New York because the shop's proprietor refused to close and join their "stoppage strike" in protest against high meat prices.
-Owners of 500 shops kept their doors closed.
-(AP Photo, used with permission from The Associated Press)
+(AP Photo, used with permission from the Associated Press)

 The Supreme Court in Senn v.
 Tile Layers Protective Union, 301 U.S. 468 (1937), upheld a Wisconsin law that permitted peaceful picketing against claims that it violated the due process and equal protection clauses of the Fourteenth Amendment, which applies First Amendment protections to the states.